 In new domestic builds, the new U-value for walls will be 0.18W/m², 1.4 (Window Energy Rating Band B) for windows and roof lights, and 1.4. for doors.
-In non-domestic builds there’s a lowered U-value of 0.26W/m² K for walls and the majority of new windows and curtain walls must achieve 1.6.
+As for non-domestic builds, there’s a lowered U-value of 0.26W/m² K for walls and the majority of new windows and curtain walls must achieve 1.6.

 New and replacement heating systems in both domestic and non-domestic builds must have a max flow temperature of 55°C.

 Existing non-domestic buildings must improve the efficiency of heating and hot water boiler systems through the installation of new controls.
 In new non-domestic buildings, the minimum lighting efficiency will be raised to 80 luminaire lumens per circuit watt for display lighting and 95 luminaire lumens for general lighting.

 Background trickle ventilators will be recommended in non-domestic buildings, along with the requirement for the installation of CO2 monitors in offices.
 Moreover, the new guidance will also stipulate a recommended minimum air supply rate of 0.5 l/s.m².